 BANG!
-With one shot, on this day in 1804, Aaron Burr fatally wounded Alexander Hamilton in a duel.
+With one shot, on July 11, 1804, Aaron Burr fatally wounded Alexander Hamilton in a duel.
 Hamilton died the next day.

 Who is this Founding Father slayed by a fellow politician and today's ten-dollar man?
 Over the course of the last several months, the name Hamilton has been hot.
 Really hot.